NucleusEngineering/serverless/.journey/tutorial.neos.md

 Notice that the signature for `tortuneai.HitMe()` is different from the previous `tortune.HitMe()`.
-While the original function did not require any parameters, you are required to pass two `string` values into the new one: One with an actual text prompt for the Gemini Pro model and one with your Google Cloud project ID.
+While the original function did not require any parameters, you are required to pass two `string` values into the new one: One with an actual text prompt for the Gemini Flash model and one with your Google Cloud project ID.
 Additionally, the function now returns multiple return values: a `string` containing the response from the API and an `error`.
 If everything goes well, the error will be `nil`, if not it will contain information about what